John T. Ford: The theatre

 Ford also was responsible for creating three theaters in Washington, D.C.
 He opened his first theatre on Tenth Street in 1861.
 After it was destroyed by fire the following year, he rebuilt the structure on the same site and called it Ford's Theatre.
+Later, he built the Ford's Grand Opera House in Baltimore in 1871.

 Political life

-In 1858, Mr. Ford was elected President of the City Council of Baltimore, and by a force of circumstance was acting mayor for two years.
+In 1858, Ford was elected President of the City Council of Baltimore, and by a force of circumstance was acting mayor for two years.
 He also was in the position of City Director, for one term, of the Baltimore and Ohio Railroad.

 He was a Commissioner of the McDonough Fund on part of the city, and managed the old Washington theatre for a season.

 Lincoln assassination

 Ford was the manager of this highly successful theatre at the time of the assassination of President Abraham Lincoln.
 He was a good friend of Lincoln's assassin John Wilkes Booth, a famous actor.
 Ford drew further suspicion upon himself by being in Richmond, Virginia, at the time of the assassination on April 14, 1865.
 Until April 2, 1865, Richmond had been the capital of the Confederate States of America and a center of anti-Lincoln conspiracies.

 An order was issued for Ford's arrest and on April 18, he was arrested at his Baltimore home.
 His brothers James and Harry Clay Ford were thrown into prison along with him.
 John Ford complained of the effect that his incarceration would have on his business and family, and he offered to help with the investigation, but Secretary of War Edwin M. Stanton made no reply to his two letters.
 After 39 days, the brothers were finally fully exonerated and set free since there was no evidence of their complicity in the crime.

 The theater was seized by the government, and Ford was paid $88,000 for it by Congress.
 The treatment accorded to him following the assassination made him remain bitter toward the US government for decades.